 Take a trip to your local pet store and pick up some new toys for your cat.
 Since you know they like to chew on cords, try to find some toys with similar shapes or materials.

 Cats also love the smell of catnip.
 So, if the new toys are enticing enough to pull your cat away from your cords, consider rubbing catnip on your toys.
 Your kitty will be much more likely to want to play with their new toys now!

 Again, if you think boredom might be the underlying reason your cat is chewing your cords, take more time to play with your cat!
 Even if you have a busy schedule, find pockets of time to throw a toy mouse or pull a string for your cat to chase.

 Playing with your cat can be very beneficial.
 It can help decrease their boredom while also increasing their bond with you.
 Both of these could help them decrease their chewing problem.

 [amazon bestseller=”best cat toy”]

 11. Incorporate More Digestible Fiber Into Your Cat’s Diet

-Consider mixing some greens, lettuce, or green beans in with your cat’s food to up the digestible fiber in their diet.
+Consider mixing greens, lettuce, or green beans with your cat’s food to up the digestible fiber in their diet.
 You can also look for cat foods that are labeled as ‘hairball control‘ as these generally include more digestible fibers than traditional cat food.

 12. Reduce Your Cat’s Anxiety